See below, brief details of some recent legislation changes imposed on all private landlords:

 The Energy Act 2011 includes provisions to ensure that from April 2018 it will be unlawful to rent out a residential property that does not reach a minimum energy efficiency standard.
 Currently this is an ‘E’ rating so ‘F’ and ‘G’ rated properties will be illegal by 2018.

-As a landlord you are responsible for the following items in connection to the gas supply/ installations at the property:
+As a landlord you have a statutory responsibility for the following items in connection to the gas supply/ installations at the property:

 All installation, maintenance and safety checks need to be carried out by a Gas Safe registered engineer.